swiboe/swiboe/README.md

 My initial thoughts on text editors and my design ideas for this one are on [my blog](http://sirver.net).
 The idea is to establish a RFC process for changes rather quickly though.

+The Swiboe community meets on weekdays at 8am CEST in [my twitch channel](http://www.twitch.tv/sirverii).
+I stream live commentary of me coding on Swiboe.

 ## Philosophy